Kirillov's conjecture on Hecke-Grothendieck polynomials

 The non-zero Boltzmann weights for our lattice model are presented in Figure \ref{coloredalabw} below.
 Vertices with any other labeling of adjacent edges are assigned a Boltzmann weight of 0.
-For brevity, we introduce the notation $ x \oplus_{\beta, \gamma} 1 \coloneqq 1 + (\beta + \gamma) x. $ This perspective has the advantage that it could be used to produce a minor generalization of our lattice model by introducing column parameters $y_j$ using a suitable definition of $x \oplus_{\beta, \gamma} y$.
-It also suggests a formal group law operation as has been observed in prior lattice models, such as in \cite{gorbounovkorff, frozen-pipes}.
-Our definition is related to the formal group law in \cite{frozen-pipes}, in that their formal group law $\oplus$ specializes to our notation $\oplus_{\beta, \gamma = 0}$ for the assignment $y = 1$ and $\beta \mapsto \beta - 1$ of the variables appearing there.
+For brevity, we introduce the notation $ x \oplus_{\beta, \gamma} 1 \coloneqq 1 + (\beta + \gamma) x, $ as the operation $\oplus_{\beta, \gamma}$ realizes the multiplicative formal group law with parameter $\beta + \gamma - 1$.
+The appearance of formal group laws in parametrized Yang--Baxter equations making use of binary operations is natural.
+Recent papers on lattice models, including \cite{gorbounovkorff, frozen-pipes}, have invoked them in the description of Boltzmann weights, and in particular, our operation specializes to the formal group law in \cite{frozen-pipes} upon setting $\gamma = 0$ and $\beta \mapsto \beta - 1$.

 [4]{

 }